tarcieri/MagicLoader/README.markdown

 * __target__: output file to annotate.
 See above.

 * __strip__: remove the given leading string from all of the output paths written to the target file.
 Optionally, you can give an arbitrary regular expression, and whatever it matches will be removed from the string.
   This is good if you have a leading directory prefix you want to remove from the generated output files.

 * __name__: the name of the Rake task to define.
 It defaults to "magicload" if you don't specify it yourself, so specifying it explicitly as "magicload" is a bit redundant.
 Otherwise, you can set it to whatever you want.

+* __clean__: true or false boolean.
+The "clean" option is especially useful if your target file is included in the Rake environment.
+If this happens, it will distrupt MagicLoader's typical operation.
+Setting :clean => true will remove previous MagicLoader directives from the target file before attempting to regenerate them, affording you a pristine environment in which to compute your code dependencies.

 The wonderful require_all method
 --------------------------------